When to plant Arugula in Boyd County, KY

 Boyd County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 20 and first fall frost is October 23.

-Boyd County County sits in USDA Zone 7a.
+Boyd County sits in USDA Zone 7a.
 Arugula grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Arugula grow in Boyd County County's climate?
+Can Arugula grow in Boyd County's climate?

 Your Boyd County Garden Planner — Free